2019 Central Michigan Chippewas football team

 The 2019 Central Michigan Chippewas football team represented Central Michigan University in the 2019 NCAA Division I FBS football season.
 They were led by first-year head coach Jim McElwain and played their home games at Kelly/Shorts Stadium as members of the West Division of the Mid-American Conference.

-Previous season
+Offseason

+Coaching changes

-The Chippewas finished the 2018 season 1–11 overall and 0–8 in the Mid American Conference.
-On November 23, 2018 following a loss to Toledo, head coach John Bonamego was fired.
-He finished at Central Michigan with a four-year record of 22–29.
-On December 2, the school hired Michigan wide receivers coach Jim McElwain, who previously served as head coach at Colorado State and Florida.
+The 2018 team finished the season going 1–11, the worst season in program history; head coach John Bonamego was fired on November 23 following the team's regular season finale.
+On December 2, the university announced that Michigan wide receivers coach Jim McElwain had been hired as the program's 29th head coach.
+Prior to his time at Michigan, McElwain also served as the head coach for Colorado State and Florida.

 Preseason

 MAC media poll

 The MAC released their preseason media poll on July 23, 2019, with the Chippewas predicted to finish in sixth place in the West Division.